 B. Your next step is simple, have a seat!
 Spend the next 5, 10, 30 minutes sitting in that one spot with all your senses open.
 This is not a passive mediation, with eyes closed and vision turned inwards; this is an active sensory practice.
 Take in the sounds, smells, textures, and all the myriad sensory stimuli that abound in nature.
 Take note of the sun’s position in the sky, wind direction, your proximity to water, and other geographical, and meteorological information.
 Feel free to bring a journal along to make recordings and drawings.
 Get into the habit of visiting the same spot every day or on a regular basis at the same time of day.
 You may come to love this practice so much that you want to observe your spot at more than one time of day.
 I suggest early morning and early evening, as both are very active times to observe wildlife.

 C. Once your two weeks are complete you will be in a better position to introduce this practice to your students and they will understand you better because of it.
 With your students you are limited by time, distance, and safety parameters, but that is ok.
 All you need is a spot that is relatively free of human distractions and enough space for the students to spread out, so they are not tempted to chat with their neighbor.
-Since some kids are afraid of dirt and bugs, I recommend providing something for each student to sit on.
+I recommend providing something for each student to sit on since some kids (and adults) are afraid of dirt and bugs.
 It could be as simple as a piece of cardboard.
-Because of time constraints, you may want to assign spots for each student.
+Because of time constraints you may want to assign spots for each student.
 Tell them where you are going to be during the activity and that you will be walking around to check up on them.
-If you are lucky enough to have assistants in your classroom, put them to work.
+If you are lucky enough to have assistants in your classroom you should have them assist you with this.

 D. It’s important to minimize fear and to create an atmosphere that is conducive to discovery and adventure.
 I recommend using some type of musical instrument to alert students when their time is up and to begin walking to the sound of your instrument.
 Encourage them to walk quietly and not to talk until they are gathered back in a circle.
 Allow each student to share a few words or pictures from their journal about their time.
 I think you will be amazed at their insights and at their desire to return back to “their magic spots.”
 For more on the subject of sit spots click this link.